-ML models are complex entities.
-We trust these models with some very important decision-making, we may even start trusting these models with our life in applications such as autonomous vehicles.
-Yet all too often, these models are deployed and then forgotten.
+Machine Learning (ML) models are complex.
+We trust these models with very important decision-making, and even our lives with the use of autonomous vehicles.
+Yet all too often, these models are deployed and then forgotten by data science teams.
 The data science team moves on to the next project, and the company only finds out about a critical error after it has caused significant damage.

-In this post, we will focus on monitoring machine learning models when they are fully deployed and running in production.
-Ideally, correct monitoring should help you detect when there’s a problem with your model as soon as possible, and identify the source of the problem as well.
+In this post, we focus on monitoring ML models when they are fully deployed and running in production.
+Ideally, correct monitoring should help you detect a problem as soon as possible, and identify the source of it as well.

 Getting good results on the development set is important, but it’s hardly enough.
-Running ML models in the real world poses a variety of challenges, which may cause model degradation.
+Running ML models in the real world has a variety of challenges that could cause model degradation.

-Dev/Production data mismatch: Many ML models are trained on hand-crafted clean datasets.
-When these models are then applied to real-world data they have poor performance due to this mismatch.
+Dev/Production data mismatch.
+Many ML models are trained on hand-crafted clean datasets.
+When these models are applied to real-world data, they have poor performance due to mismatch.

-We will discuss various methods for detecting each of these potential issues, and locating the source of the problem automatically.
-In order to get a full picture of the model’s performance we will need to monitor each one of the relevant components over time, starting from the raw data, to engineered features and finally to model performance.
+We will discuss various methods for detecting each of these potential issues and locating the source of the problem.
+To get a full picture of the model’s performance, we will need to monitor each of the relevant components over time, starting from the raw data, to engineered features, and finally to model performance.

 Monitoring Your Model